OpenCores

 and append the signal to StartDrop: assign StartDrop = (MRxDV & (StateIdle & Transmitting | StateSFD & ~IFGCounterEq24 & MRxDEqD | StateData0 & ByteCntMaxFrame)) | NoActiveState;

-Joshua5526 commented over 4 years ago
+Joshua5526 commented about 5 years ago

 The brackets got replaced with links, here it is again with the brackets escaped: